 Distributing as much as $100 million annually through competitive grants and other means, the Energy Commission is leveraging large federal and private investments to help grow the nation's energy security through fuel diversity, while encouraging long-term economic development and advanced transportation employment opportunities.

-Projects selected for program funding accelerate the development of the alternative transportation fuels through the improvement and commercialization of existing and emerging alternative fuel vehicles and their related infrastructure.
-Recognizing there is no “silver bullet” or single solution, funded projects include commercial vehicle demonstrations and deployment, vehicle manufacturing, fuel production and research of innovative technologies.
+Projects selected for program funding accelerate the development of alternative transportation fuels through the improvement and commercialization of existing and emerging alternative fuel vehicles and infrastructure.
+Recognizing there is no “silver bullet” or single solution, funded projects include commercial vehicle demonstrations and deployment, vehicle manufacturing, fuel production, fuel distribution infrastructure and research of innovative technologies.
 Additionally, critical functions such as outreach and marketing, workforce training and studies that focus on sustainable industry practices reinforce the goals of the program.

 You can find out more in the projects section of this site.

 How Funding Priorities are Determined

 Each year, with input from stakeholders and the AB 118 Advisory Committee, the Energy Commission establishes funding priorities and strategies that reflect the program goals and provide opportunities to complement and leverage existing public and private investments.
 These strategies are detailed in the annual Investment Plan Update for the Alternative and Renewable Fuel and Vehicle Technology Program and are intended to fill the funding gaps that otherwise delay the advancement of these promising technologies.